 They get smarter

 Successful commuters seek mental enrichment from downloaded university coursework; Vanderkam likes the accessible lectures from The Great Courses, which are taught by credentialed college professors.
 “Language has been around longer than writing.
 Listening is how we originally learned,” notes Vanderkam, who once listened to most of Shakespeare on a filing job at a reference library.
 (These are things you should be doing all day long for a better nights rest.)

 They actively seek inspiration

 Listening to and observing those around you generates ideas that could help your work—especially for creative types.
 “By simply keeping your eyes and ears open while you travel, you can get a grasp of what people are reading/wearing/listening to,” notes Paul Ellet on the popular Successful Blog, adding that “this kind of rough insight can also help your approach, simply by giving you tips for conversation to break the ice.”
-Here are more ways to boost your creative thinking.

 Content continues below ad